JRodriguez012/IT1025/Lab7/readme.md

 A class is a blueprint for an object created by a programmer.
 A class defines attributes and methods that can be used by an object of the class.
 An object is an instance of a class.
 This means an object is its own seperate entity that follows the rules and definitions set by a class.
 To "instantiate an object from a class" is to initialize an object based on the definition that is set by the class for that object.
 ## Object Oriented Concepts
 ### Instantiated Objects
+The instantiated objects of the shark class are sammy, stevie, and javi.
 ### Inheritance
+Inheritance in OOP is the ability for classes to have children.
+The parent class is known as the base class.
+The child class is called a derived class.
+The derived class can inherit all of the attributes and behaviors of the base class while also having its own additional attributes and behaviors.
+The shark class could have a child class called HammerheadShark that has a name and can swim like the base shark class but also has attributes and behaviors specific to hammerhead sharks.
 ### Encapsulation and Abstraction

 ## Unified Modeling Language (UML)